wizbii/ngx-unused-css/README.md

 ## Installation

-Global: `npm install -g ngx-unused-css`
+Global: `npm install -g @wizbii/ngx-unused-css`

 or

-Local: `npm install ngx-unused-css --save-dev`
+Local: `npm install @wizbii/ngx-unused-css --save-dev`

 ### Add configuration file in the root of the project